ajarana/andres-resume-template/README.md

 ## Template Data

 Initially, this project will use mock data from `/src/data/mock-data.ts`.
-In order to use real candidate data, create an `.env` file in the project root and set the `NEXT_PUBLIC_USE_REAL_DATA` environment variable to `true`.
+In order to use real candidate data:

+1. Create an `.env` file in the project root and set the `NEXT_PUBLIC_USE_REAL_DATA` environment variable to `true`.
+2. Create a file called `candidate-data.ts` in `src/data`.
+Use `mock-data.ts` as a template.